PaddlePaddle/PaddleSeg/contrib/PaddleLabel/doc/EN/README.md

 ## Install

-Installing in a new enviroment is not required but suggested.
+Installing in a new environment is not required but suggested.

 ```python
 conda create -n pplabel python=3.9